Pros & Cons Of High Capacity Fine Bubble Diffusers

 Performance

-The performance of the standard fine bubble diffusers is fairly well understood by the market.
-Typically they provide 2%/ft — 6.5%/meter standard oxygen transfer efficiency (SOTE), they have a pressure drop of approximately 12″ WG — 30 mbar when new, and they are usually installed in a full floor grid, at airflux rates of 2.5-6.0 SCFM/sqft — 50-120 Sm3/hr-m2, and they produce bubbles in a range of diameters from 1 to 3 mm.
+The standard fine bubble diffusers' performance is well understood in the market.
+Typically, they provide 2%/ft – 6.5%/meter standard oxygen transfer efficiency (SOTE), have a pressure drop of approximately 12" WG – 30 mbar when new, and are usually installed in a full floor grid, at airflux rates of 2.5-6.0 SCFM/sqft – 50-120 Sm3/hr-m2, producing bubbles in diameters ranging from 1 to 3 mm.

-Less well understood is the performance of fine bubble diffusers with needle perforations or large perforations, sometimes nicknamed ultra-fine bubble and high capacity or medium bubble, respectively.
-We will save the discussion of panel/strip diffusers for another post, and concentrate only on the high capacity products here.
+The performance of fine bubble diffusers with needle or large perforations is less understood, occasionally referred to as ultra-fine bubble and high capacity or medium bubble, respectively.
+This discussion will focus on the high capacity products and save the panel/strip diffusers for another post.

 When To Use Fine Bubble Diffusers

-There are some strong technical reasons to select high capacity diffusers.
-If you anticipate severe fouling, larger slits may give you a longer time to failure or cleaning.
-If you are installing diffusers in a very deep tank (over 25 ft — 8m), small perforations can be less efficient.
-If you are converting from coarse bubble to fine bubble diffusers and re-using existing blowers, larger slits may help you reuse existing pressure-limited blowers.
+High capacity diffusers are preferable in specific situations.
+For instance, if severe fouling is anticipated, larger slits may extend the time before failure or cleaning is needed.
+In very deep tanks (over 25 ft – 8m), small perforations may be less efficient.
+If converting from coarse bubble to fine bubble diffusers while re-using existing blowers, larger slits may facilitate the reuse of pressure-limited blowers.

-Diffuser orifice size controls the uniformity of air distribution across your grid.
-A small orifice typical of a standard fine bubble diffuser typically allows a significant turn-down of airflow to accommodate lower oxygen requirements overnight.
-There is a nonlinear relationship between orifice size and minimum airflow rate per diffuser to achieve uniformity.
-We consider even a 1 mm difference as significant when it relates to turndown.
-Consider the example of a 9″/270mm disc diffuser – a standard version may have a 5mm orifice, while a high capacity diffuser has a 10mm orifice.
-The 5mm orifice has a minimum airflow rate for uniform distribution of 0.5 SCFM — 0.9 Sm3/hr while the 10mm orifice needs 2.5 SCFM — 4.3 Sm3/hr.
-Even if you use half the quantity of diffusers when you select the high capacity option, you have just reduced your turndown by a factor of 2.5.
+The orifice size of the diffuser determines the uniformity of air distribution across the grid.
+Standard fine bubble diffusers, with smaller orifices, allow significant airflow turn-down to meet lower oxygen needs overnight.
+There is a nonlinear relationship between orifice size and minimum airflow rate per diffuser for uniformity, where even a 1 mm difference is impactful.
+For instance, standard 9"/270mm disc diffusers may have a 5mm orifice, while high capacity diffusers have a 10mm orifice.
+The former requires a minimum airflow rate for uniform distribution of 0.5 SCFM – 0.9 Sm3/hr, while the latter requires 2.5 SCFM – 4.3 Sm3/hr.
+Choosing high capacity diffusers could reduce turndown by a factor of 2.5, even if fewer are used.

 Hydraulic Considerations